-Opioid abuse is a complicated and difficult problem that affects millions of Americans.
+Opioid addiction is a chronic disease with biological, psychological, and environmental factors that affects millions of Americans and their families.
 Oftentimes, those closest to individuals suffering substance abuse struggle the most, and for numerous reasons.
 Family and friends uncomfortably watch their loved ones transform in harmful ways, lost to the grip of dangerous substances.
 Because of this, family members could benefit from support groups.

 Family members, coworkers, and friends witness the mind and body of their loved ones change.
 They endure difficult home situations where moods change.
 Trust and communication become compromised.
-Mothers may unfortunately lose daughters to the streets of the city.
-As she fuels an opioid habit, she also endangers her body, health and family relationships.
+Parents may unfortunately lose their children to the streets as they fuel their Opioid habit and endanger their relationships, careers, education, mind, body, and health.
+As she fuels an Opioid habit, she also endangers her body, health and family relationships.
 Misunderstandings and arguments become normal methods of communication.
 Eventually, a happy home becomes a place of confusion, hopelessness, and despair.

 Family members with a loved one abusing drugs may feel alone and angry at themselves.
 They may also feel as if they have failed as a parent and seek reassurance in their suffering.
-Finding support is essential in understanding a family member’s drug abuse disorder, as is easing parents’ anxieties and frustrations.
+Finding support is essential in understanding a family member’s substance use disorder, as is easing parents’ anxieties and frustrations.

-Support groups can allow parents to be vulnerable as they seek community in losing a child to opioid abuse.
-Therapists and addiction counselors often accompany support groups for healing.
-Lastly, family members can gain insight on coping with anxiety, shame, depression, and anger arising from a family member’s substance abuse disorder.
+Support groups can also allow parents to be vulnerable as they seek community in losing a child to Opioid abuse.
+Members facilitate the group as a whole by sharing common experiences, strength, and hope with each other.
+Lastly, family members can gain insight on coping with anxiety, shame, depression, and anger arising from a family member’s substance use disorder.

-Similar to an intervention, support groups will have many people in one room sharing struggles with a family member’s substance abuse.
-Family members may reveal difficult stories and memories of seeing family members under the influence of an illicit substance.
-Additionally, there may be graphic, disturbing or tragic stories shared by some in the group.
+Support groups will have many people in one room sharing struggles with a family member’s substance abuse.
+Groups can be held in offices, hospital rooms, online, or in a building shared by members of the community.
+Family members may reveal difficult stories and memories of seeing family members under the influence of drugs and alcohol.

-New members may be expected to open up and become comfortable speaking in front on several people, opening up about difficult topics.
+Eventually, members may choose to open up and become comfortable speaking in front on several people.
 There is often privacy offered while engaging members in support groups.
 A major positive element of support groups is the feeling of community and safety.
 Families can be encouraged to practice forgiveness by expressing and releasing hard feelings (among other practices) to live a peaceful life.

 Online Support Groups